neerolyte/php-lyte-xml/README.md

 # Caveats

-Most of the classes I've created do not directly inherit from the XML ones, e.g. `new LyteDOMDocument() instanceof DOMDocument` is false.
+Most of the classes I've created do not directly inherit from the XML ones, e.g. `new Lyte\XML\DOMDocument() instanceof \DOMDocument` is false.
 I've currently done this because to avoid duplicating memory all over the place and reserializing too much of the XML, I really need to use the decorator pattern, but even with PHP's [magic methods](http://php.net/manual/en/language.oop5.magic.php) I can't find a way to both inherit and decorate an object.
 I've even looked in to using the [Reflection API](http://php.net/manual/en/book.reflection.php) to walk the upstream classes and selectively `eval` a new class in to existence, but ran in to problems with many of public properties getting updated at odd times by the base DOM classes.

 The net result is a bunch of objects that walk like ducks, talk like ducks, but you might have trouble in weird corner cases convincing PHP that they're ducks, but still send me any bugs when you run in to issues.